ctamayor/NeurIPS-Robustness-ViT/README.md

 ## Overview

 Codebase for the NeurIPS submission "Your Attention Matters: to Improve Model Robustness to Noise and Spurious Correlations."
-This pytorch implementation is built off of the repo https://github.com/omihub777/ViT-CIFAR where the main differences are the new attention implementations, support for Imagenette and ImageNet, and image corruptions.
+This work is built off of the repo https://github.com/omihub777/ViT-CIFAR, authored by Omnihub777, licensed under MIT.
+Our additions are the new attention implementations, support for Imagenette and ImageNet, and image corruption functionality.

 ## 1. Quick Start